 Once you start going to meetings, what you’re looking for in a sponsor is someone who is there on a regular basis, someone whose actions match their words, and someone who is carrying the message of recovery.
 Look for someone who is solution based — not living in the problem, but seeking the solution.
 Then approach that person and ask them.
 Until you find that person, it’s the group’s responsibility to sponsor newcomers.

-The other two reasons addicts won’t get a sponsor is because of our ego and our pride — both of which will kill us.
+The other two reasons someone won’t get a sponsor is because of our ego and our pride — both of which will kill us.
 You think you’re smarter than everybody else and no one could possibly help you.
 Just about the most difficult thing I’ve ever had to do is to ask another man for help.
 But it is vital, and it is what will save us.

 My second sponsor died at the age of 47 of a heart attack.
 He died clean, two weeks after earning his 29-year medallion.
 But I knew that I had to get another one.
 It wasn’t even a question.
 I had to do that immediately, because I’m responsible for my recovery.